AutoResearch/autora/README.md

 Depending on your computer, the steps to get the environment working will vary.
 A common setup with MacOS is described below.

+You should also consider using an IDE.
+We recommend:
+- PyCharm (academic licenses for PyCharm pro are available for free).
+This is a `python`-specific integrated development environment which comes with extremely powerful tools for changing the structure of `python` code, running tests, etc.
+- Visual Studio Code (free).
+This is a powerful general text editor with a large number of plugins available for different tasks.

 ## Basic Setup on MacOS

 For MacOS, we recommend using the following setup: